Marcus Mølvadgaard: Strømsgodset

 After a week on trial, Mølvadgaard signed a contract until the end of 2022 with Strømsgodset on 4 February 2020.
 However, he left the club at the end of 2020.

 In an interview in April 2021, Mølvadgaard revealed that he had lost the desire to play football under the management of Strømsgodset manager Henrik Pedersen and would take a break from football.
 Mølvadgaard stated in the interview, among other things the following: "I think it's so fantastic that Henrik Pedersen is no longer the coach of Strømsgodset.
 Because it's a man who's ruined a whole year of my life as a football player".

 Košice

 On 9 July 2021, Mølvadgaard joined Slovak club FC Košice on a three-year deal.
 However, after the club failed to win promotion to Fortuna Liga, it was announced that Mølvadgaard would depart at the end of the season.

 Penafiel

 On 1 August 2022 it was confirmed, that Mølvadgaard had joined Liga Portugal 2 club Penafiel, signing a three-year deal.
 On 31 January 2023 the club confirmed, that Mølvadgaard's contract had been terminated by mutual consent.

 Næstved

 Later on the same day as Mølvadgaard left Penafiel, he signed with Danish 1st Division club Næstved.

+On September 18, 2024, Næstved confirmed that they had terminated Mølvadgaard's contract by mutual consent.

+Italian clubs

+In October 2025, Mølvadgaard joined Italian Eccellenza side Palmese.
+Two months later, in the beginning of December 2024, he terminated his contract with the club.

+On 27 January 2025, he moved to Locri.